VR Training for Construction

 Get Virtual Reality Training for Construction, Available Now

 PIXO VR Training for Construction: Filling the Skilled Labor Gap

-PIXO VR for construction training helps companies fill job sites with skilled and capable workers.
-PIXO provides a marketplace of standard safety training like Fall Protection, Lockout / Tagout, and Electrical Hazards to comply with OSHA standards.
-It also has hard skills offerings like Construction Housekeeping, Trenching and Excavation, and Scaffolding.
+PIXO VR construction training helps companies fill job sites with skilled and capable workers.
+PIXO provides a marketplace of standard construction site safety training like Fall Protection, Lockout / Tagout, and Electrical Hazards to comply with OSHA standards.
+It also has hard skills VR construction training like Construction Housekeeping, Trenching and Excavation, and Scaffolding.
 PIXO and its VR partners create virtual reality simulations that engage your trainees, while making it feel like a real-life experience—which is a powerful learning environment.
-PIXO can also help companies who have very specific equipment or unique procedures create custom virtual reality content appropriate for their requirements.
+PIXO can also help companies who have very specific equipment or unique safety procedures create custom virtual reality content appropriate for their requirements.

 The construction industry is faced with a big challenge to attract and train unskilled labor to fill their workplace gaps.
 Virtual reality is an extremely effective tool for this.
 An Accenture VR study compared video training to the more immersive VR training on teaching how to assemble and install a toilet.
 Those using VR training demonstrated 12% higher accuracy and were 17% faster in completing the task.
 Improving skill absorption and on-the-job productivity is a big help toward filling the skills gap.

 VR is a great addition to your construction safety training program and hard skills training courses.
 VR works well with existing training when it is used to break up a long day of classroom training.
 It can also be used remotely—allowing contractors and workers to absorb content without having to take a full day away from the construction site.